Teva shares jump on positive Copaxone patent ruling

 Teva's shares had been close to 5 percent down since the beginning of the year after losing 17.5 percent in 2011.
 Investors had been worried about generic competition to Copaxone and how Teva would replace a drug that comprises some 20 percent of its sales.

-Biogen (BIIB.O) is preparing to launch its experimental MS drug BG-12 in 2013.
+Biogen is preparing to launch its experimental MS drug BG-12 in 2013.

 Teva's shares suffered further when it cut its profit and revenue view for 2012 after new CEO Jeremy Levin, a former Brystol-Myers Squibb executive, took over last month.
 The reduced outlook largely stemmed from weakness in Europe.